-There is still uncertainty with regards to the estimation of gross outstanding claims liabilities and related reinsurance recoveries for the November 2016 Kaikoura earthquakes and the 2010 and 2011 Canterbury earthquake claims, despite continued progress in the settlement of these claims.
-The key uncertainties remaining are litigation risk and the number and size of new over-caps.
+There is still uncertainty with regards to the estimation of gross outstanding claims liabilities and related reinsurance recoveries for the 2010 and 2011 Canterbury earthquake claims, despite continued progress in the settlement of these claims.
+This uncertainty can include: geotechnical uncertainty, litigation and the allocation of claim costs between earthquake events.

-At 30 June 2022, the central estimate of gross outstanding claims liabilities, plus the net risk margin, attributed to the Kaikoura earthquakes totals \$75 million and \$75 million for the Group and Company, respectively (2021: \$80 million and \$80 million respectively).
-The equivalent figures for the Canterbury earthquakes totals \$67 million and \$58 million for the Group and Company, respectively (2021: \$77 million and \$68 million respectively).
+At 30 June 2023, the central estimate of gross outstanding claims liabilities, plus the net risk margin, attributed to the Canterbury earthquakes totals \$63 million and \$57 million for the Group and Company.

-The central estimate represents actuarial estimates, as at 30 June 2022, of what the Group and Company ultimately has left to pay, prior to receiving any reinsurance recoveries in relation to these claims.
-Given the nature of the uncertainties associated with the remaining earthquake claims the actual claims experience may deviate, perhaps substantially, from the central estimate as at 30 June 2022.
+The central estimate represents actuarial estimates, as at 30 June 2023, of what the Group and Company ultimately has left to pay, prior to receiving any reinsurance recoveries in relation to these claims.
+Given the nature of the uncertainties associated with the remaining event claims the actual claims experience may deviate, perhaps substantially, from the central estimate as at 30 June 2023.